SamuelSwartzberg/flashcardifying_text_temp/inf.md

 `<defs>` in SVG is an area of your file that contains things that will not display by themselves, but can be used by other elements.

+##### fill types

+Fill types are used to `fill` objects
+Fill types are defined within the `<defs>` section, but referenced elsewhere.
+Elements defining fill types must have an id attribute to be referred to from elsewhere.
+The available fill types are gradients, patterns.

+###### referencing

+Fill types are referenced by referring to their ID within `fill`, e.g. as `url(#id)`

+###### whateverUnits

+the `gradientUnits/patternUnits/patternContentUnits` attribute controls whether the units used are relative to the document or the element. the `gradientUnits/patternUnits/patternContentUnits` attribute can be `userSpaceOnUse` or `objectBoundingBox`

+userSpaceOnUse|document
+objectBoundingBox|element

+table:attribute|default
+gradientUnits|objectBoundingBox
+patternUnits|objectBoundingBox
+patternContentUnits|userSpaceOnUse (confusingly)

 ###### gradients

-In SVG, there are two types of gradients, linear and radial. linear gradients are defined by `<linearGradient>`, radial gradients by `<radialGradient>` Gradients must have an id attribute to be referred to from elsewhere.
-A gradient contains n `<stop>`s
+In SVG, there are two types of gradients, linear and radial. linear gradients are defined by `<linearGradient>`, radial gradients by `<radialGradient>` A gradient contains n `<stop>`s

 ####### stops